-A small house-like structure, resembling a tiny shed or birdhouse or kitchen cabinet, is placed near a roadside, available for neighbours to make use of the offerings.
+A small house-like structure, resembling a tiny shed or birdhouse or kitchen cabinet, is placed near a roadside, available for neighbors to make use of the offerings.

-At best, they are a valued resource for good books, add character to the street, and provide a way to meet neighbours you might otherwise never encounter.
+At best, they are a valued resource for good books, add character to the street, and provide a way to meet neighbors you might otherwise never encounter.

 At worst, they have crappy books no one wants, or fall prey to vandalism.
-Like most neighbourhoods, upkeep and community effort determine the outcome.
+Like most neighborhoods, upkeep and community effort determine the outcome.
 The book has sound advice for success.

-The Little Free Libraries non-profit organization says there are more than 75,000 free libraries around the world.
+The Little Free Libraries non-profit organization says—as of 2019—there are more than 75,000 free libraries around the world.
 Their website includes an interactive map where you can list your library or find locations near you.

 If you are considering hosting one, this critical discussion with a Toronto librarian is worth reading.

 The images in this article are used with permission from Quarto Publishing Group who also provided a review copy of Little Free Libraries and Tiny Sheds: 12 Miniature Structures You Can Build.
 Thank you, Quarto!